SooYeonAhn1/cpp-limit-order-book/README.md

 * **Order Matching:** Real-time matching of Bids and Asks using standard FIFO logic.
 * **Data Structures:** Utilizes `std::map` (Red-Black Tree) for O(log n) price level management and `std::list` for order time priority.
 * **Modern C++:** Implements strict type safety with `enum class`.
+Design note: std::map was chosen over a hash map because price levels must stay ordered for best-bid/ask lookup; the ordering requirement outweighs the O(1) average lookup a hash map would give.

 ## Quantitative Benchmark

-The matching engine's performance was measured by processing 50,000 randomly generated, high-volume orders (with 33% aggression chance) on a single thread.
+The matching engine's performance was measured by processing 5000000 randomly generated, high-volume orders (with 33% aggression chance) on a single thread.
 The results confirm a high-throughput, accurate implementation.

-* **Throughput (Speed):** Achieved a stable **0.93 Million Order Operations/Second**.
+* **Throughput (Speed):** Achieved a stable **3.64 Million Order Operations/Second**.
-* **Fill Rate (Accuracy):** Maintained a near-perfect **49.84% Quantity Fill Rate**, validating the symmetric Price-Time Priority matching logic against balanced synthetic market data.
+* **Fill Rate (Sanity Check):** The **50.00% quantity fill rate** matches the expected value for symmetric synthetic order flow, confirming the matching logic has no directional bias.

 ## Running the program
 First clone the repository and change directory to the cloned repository